XIC051/cse15l-lab-reports/lab1.md

 * Try some commands on the remote computer using the terminal in the vscode
   * cd ~
+    *  changes the current directory to the home directory of the current user.
   * cd
   * ls -lat
   * ls -a